Understanding your account FAQs

 You can use your credit card to withdraw cash at an ATM or from one of our branches.
 To use an ATM, you must have a personal identification number (PIN) for the credit card.
 To get a PIN, please call the number on the back of your card.

-Cash advances don't have an interest free period and the rate assessed on a cash advance is often higher than the rate assessed for purchase transactions.
+Cash advances don't have an interest free period and the interest rate assessed on a cash advance is often higher than the rate assessed for purchase transactions.
 Check your cardmember agreement for details about your cash advance APR and other applicable fees that may apply.